giswa/homebridge-beewi/README.md

 ```

-The code is based on homebridge-superlights : See [Homebridge-superlights](https://github.com//SFrost007/homebridge-superlights/)
+This code is based on homebridge-superlights : See [Homebridge-superlights](https://github.com//SFrost007/homebridge-superlights/)

 ## Changelog

+0.0.2  Changed dependencie to @abandonware/noble fork.
+Noble initial github project seems to have stopped.
 0.0.1  Initial version and npm package